Home » PowerShell » PowerShell Get-ChildItem (gci,dir) Guide [With Examples]

 Get-ChildItem -Path D:\PowerShell\ -Recurse -Force -File

-In the above PowerShell GCI example, the get-childitem Recurse parameter along with -Force gets all files in directory and subdirectories.
+In the above PowerShell GCI example, the get-childitem Recurse parameter along with -Force gets all files in the directory and subdirectories.

 Cool Tip: Learn how to get aduser using userprincipalname!